9 Most Dangerous Invasive Species in Ontario

 2. When its larvae burrow through a tree’s vascular system, which distributes water, nutrients, and sugars throughout the tree, it kills Ash trees.

-3. There are some known natural enemies, such as wasps and bark-foraging birds, that may limit population growth or spread and cause loss of food sources and habitat for other animals.
+3. Some known natural enemies, such as wasps and bark-foraging birds, may limit population growth or spread and cause loss of food sources and habitat for other animals.

 The Canadian Food Inspection Agency has declared it illegal to move firewood and any other items made from Ash trees outside of the areas classified as Infested Places Orders due to the significant economic and environmental damage they pose.